StheCabral/StheCabral/README.md

-- 💻 I'm a Computer Science student at UFPE
+- 💻 I'm a Computer Science student at CIn - UFPE
 - 💚 I’m currently working as a Software Developer at CITi
 - 🤯 I'm dedicated to learn Javascript
 - 💬 Pronouns: she/her